-Over 36 years with National Public Radio, Neal Conan may be best known as the long time host of NPR’s “Talk of the Nation”.
-Previously, he served as Bureau Chief in New York and London, covered the Pentagon, the State Department, the White House, two Winter Olympic Games and several wars.
-He anchored innumerable live events, including party political conventions, confirmation hearings for Supreme Court nominees, Presidential inaugurations and addresses, and the impeachment of President Clinton.
-He played a key part in NPR’s live coverage of 9/11 and the wars in Afghanistan and Iraq.
-Behind the scenes, he served as editor, producer and executive producer of NPR’s flagship program, “All Things Considered” and, in an acting capacity, as Foreign Editor, Managing Editor and News Director.
+Over 36 years with National Public Radio, Neal Conan may be best known as the long time host of “Talk of the Nation,” where he also played a key role as an anchor of NPR’s live coverage of 9/11 and the invasions of Afghanistan and Iraq.
+Previously, he served as Bureau Chief in New York and London and covered wars in the Middle East and Northern Ireland.
+Behind the scenes, he worked as editor, producer and executive producer of NPR’s flagship news magazine “All Things Considered” and filled in as Foreign Editor, Managing Editor and News Director.
 Conan’s work has been honored with, among others, DuPont-Columbia, Major Armstrong and Peabody awards.
-On leave in 2000, Conan worked as the play by play announcer of the Aberdeen Arsenal of the independent Atlantic League and wrote a book, “Play by Play: Baseball, Radio and Life in the Last Chance League.”
-He now lives on the Big Island of Hawaii where he farms macadamia nuts, works as a news analyst for Hawaii Public Radio and hosts the public radio series, “Truth, Politics and Power.”
+On leave in 2000, Conan worked as the play-by-play announcer of the Aberdeen Arsenal of the independent Atlantic league and wrote a book, “Play by Play: Baseball, Radio and Life in the Last Chance League.”
+He now splits time between Big Timber, Montana and the Big Island of Hawaii, where he farms macadamia nuts and files “The Pacific News Minute” for Hawaii Public Radio.
+He also hosts the public radio series ‘Truth, Politics and Power.”

 Argin Hutchins is the founder of Argin Audio, an audio production company.
-He is also a nationally recognized audio producer who served on the award winning radio program “Tell Me More with Michel Martin”.
+He is a nationally recognized audio producer who served on the award winning radio program “Tell Me More with Michel Martin”.
 He earned his stripes through years of training at NPR where he specialized in audio journalism and audio engineering.
-Having worked shoulder-to-shoulder with with industry leaders in audio production, he set out to build Argin Audio to help clients achieve their creative and technical vision.
-He combines an artistic flare with a deep technical knowledge of audio production.

 John Ogulnik has spent two centuries working in radio.
 In 22 years as an NPR producer, he covered everything from the Olympics, to national political conventions, presidential inaugurations, and numerous Congressional hearings, including the entire impeachment process of President Clinton.
-In 1999 – 2000, he spent a sabbatical year in Ethiopia, teaching radio reporting and covering the border war between Ethiopia and Eritrea.
-He also helped launch Voice of America broadcasts to Zimbabwe and South Sudan.
-John was the Interim Managing Editor for News at WAMU, NPR’s Washington, D.C. affiliate and is also an adjunct professor at The George Washington University.
+In 1999 – 2000, John was the Interim Managing Editor for News at WAMU, NPR’s Washington, D.C. affiliate and is also an adjunct professor at The George Washington University.